hjian42/Geo-Twitter2019/README.md

 ## Description

-In this project, we use skip-gram models to capture the dialectal changes between the United States and the United Kingdom on social media.
+In this project, we use a novel non-parametric skip-gram model to capture the dialectal changes of English on multiple resolutions.
+This repository contains the tweets ids we used for training the model.
+You are free to crawl the data using these ids and preprocess the data using our tools to replicate our research results.

-## Dataset Statistics
+## Dataset

-### Statistics

 | Number 	| USA 	| UK 	| Total 	|
 |--------	|------------	|------------	|------------	|